Venue Permission & Council Land Requirements

 Private venues

-You must ensure that:
+You must make sure:

 The venue allows inflatables or party equipment

-There is sufficient space and height
+There is enough space and height

-Access is permitted for delivery and collection
+Access is allowed for delivery and collection

 The venue’s rules allow safe setup and anchoring